 Global Magic Futures Ltd., (referred to below as “we”, “our”, “us”), takes your privacy seriously.
 This Privacy Notice covers all activities of our organisation.

-Operating as a Limited Company registered in England and Wales (06595245), our registered office is 160 Queen Victoria Street, London, United Kingdom, EC4V 4QQ,
+Operating as a Limited Company registered in England and Wales (06595245), our registered office is 42 Berkeley Square, Mayfair, London, W1J 5AW.

 This Privacy Notice describes how we collect, use, share, store or otherwise process the information we hold about you.
 Your personal information allows us to provide a range of services, particularly in respect of employee satisfaction and retention.

 Legal basis for using your information

 All organisations need a legal reason to use your personal information, if they don’t have one, they can’t use it.
 There are a number of legal grounds that enable data processing.
 It’s quite complicated but below are the most relevant grounds you should be aware of:

 There are some activities where we process personal information with your consent, which you are able to withdraw at any time.
 For example, where we want to send you newsletters and similar messages by email, we would ask your permission first and you could opt-out at any time.
 We will indicate in the Notice where we rely on consent.

 We also process your personal information in order to fulfil a contract we have with you.
 For example, when you gain employment or purchase a service from us, we will process your information to administer that transaction.